Chapter 2 Introduction to Statistical Modeling and Designed Experiments

 The one-way data structure looks like the following:

-\[\begin{array}{cccc} \hline \textbf{Treatment 1} & \textbf{Treatment 2} & \cdots & \textbf{Treatment}~k \\ \hline Y_{11} & Y_{21} & \ldots & Y_{k1} \\ Y_{12} & Y_{22} & \ldots & Y_{k2} \\ Y_{13} & Y_{23} & \ldots & Y_{k3} \\ \vdots & \vdots & \vdots & \vdots \\ Y_{1n_{1}} & Y_{2n_{2}} & \ldots & Y_{kn_{k}} \\ \hline \end{array}\]
+\[\begin{array}{cccc} \hline \textbf{Treatment 1} & \textbf{Treatment 2} & \cdots & \textbf{Treatment}~k \\ \hline Y_{11} & Y_{21} & \ldots & Y_{k1} \\ Y_{12} & Y_{22} & \ldots & Y_{k2} \\ Y_{13} & Y_{23} & \ldots & Y_{k3} \\ \vdots & \vdots & \vdots & \vdots \\ Y_{1n_{1}} & Y_{2n_{2}} & \ldots & Y_{kn_{k}} \\ \hline \end{array}\] where \(Y_{ji}\) is the \(i^\mathrm{th}\) observation within treatment \(j\), for \(j=1,\ldots,k\) and \(i=1,\ldots, n_j\).

-The model for such data has the form \[\begin{equation} Y_{ji} = \mu_j + \varepsilon_{ji} \tag{2.3} \end{equation}\] where \(\mu_j\) is the mean of the \(j^\mathrm{th}\) treatment, \(j=1,\ldots,k\), or more commonly, \[Y_{ji} = \mu + \tau_j + \varepsilon_{ji}\] where
+The model for such data has the form \[\begin{equation} Y_{ji} = \mu_j + \varepsilon_{ji} \tag{2.3} \end{equation}\] where \(\mu_j\) is the mean of the \(j^\mathrm{th}\) treatment, \(j=1,\ldots,k\), or more commonly, \[ Y_{ji} = \mu + \tau_j + \varepsilon_{ji} \] where

 • \(Y_{ji}\) is the \(i^\mathrm{th}\) observation in the \(j^\mathrm{th}\) treatment.